List of football stadiums in India: Current stadiums

 Note. † denotes stadiums that have hosted international football matches.

 2017 FIFA U-17 World Cup venues

-The initial shortlist of nine host cities was New Delhi, Pune, Mumbai, Margao, Bangalore, Kolkata, Kochi, Guwahati, and Navi Mumbai.
+The initial shortlist of nine host cities was New Delhi, Pune, Mumbai, Margao, Bengaluru, Kolkata, Kochi, Guwahati, and Navi Mumbai.
 Following the reception of FIFA's technical report, the AIFF cleared Kochi, Delhi, Navi Mumbai, Guwahati, Margao and Kolkata as the venues for the 2017 FIFA U-17 World Cup.
 The Jawaharlal Nehru Stadium (Kochi) was the first venue to be announced.